-- There is confirmed exposure to the disease in the workplace.
+- There is a confirmed exposure to the disease in the workplace.

 - The time period that the illness is contracted is in close proximity to the confirmed workplace exposure.

-- The nature of employment creates a greater risk of exposure for the worker than to the general population.
+- The nature of employment creates a greater risk of exposure for the worker than for the general population.